 By linking 27 single dishes together to make them work like a single very large telescope (called an interferometer), the Very Large Array has the radio light gathering capacity of a single radio telescope the size of two and a half football fields.
 The science behind the Very Large Array (VLA) is real, but it all feels and looks like so much science fiction!
 Unlike the dubious UFO claims of Roswell, that other “outer space attraction” in New Mexico, this is truly a man-made scientific wonder.

 The VLA is a must-see attraction.
+There are guided tours and free for children under the age of 17.
 It’s not a full day event, and combining a trip to the VLA with a side trip to the nearby Bosque del Apache National Wildlife Refuge will provide a full day of activity, especially during the fall and winter months when the migrating snow geese visit the Bosque.
 Also, be sure to bring your own snacks and drinks for the kids as there is nowhere to buy food near or in the VLA.

 Here is an insightful video that is shown in the VLA visitors center.